JiejunShi/CAMDA/README.md

  	For help information of each function, try:
 		python CAMDA.py <Function> -h
 	Availible Functions:
-		CAMDA	Calculate Mean Methylation Ratio and the 'Competition between Active Methylation and De-methylation'(CAMDA) of each CpG from BSMAP alignments.
+		CAMDA	Calculate Average Methylation Ratio(MethRatio) and Methylation Competition Ratio(CAMDA) of each CpG from BSMAP alignments.
-		BedRatio	Calculate Mean Methylation or CAMDA of given regions from CpG's ratios generated by 'CAMDA' command.
+		BedRatio	Calculate MethRatio or CAMDA of given regions from CpG's ratios generated by 'CAMDA' command.
 		ReadCT	Generate ReadCT file from BSMAP alignments. `

 	$ Rscript ./scripts/ReadCT2CAMDA.r -h
 	Usage: Rscript ReadCT2CAMDA.r [-[-help|h]] [-[-ReadCT|i] <character>] [-[-Regions|r] <character>] [-[-UseStrand|s]] [-[-Weight|w] [<character>]] [-[-Output|o] [<character>]]
 		-h|--help	useage
 		-i|--ReadCT	ReadCT file.
 REQUIRED.
-		-r|--Regions	Bed file of regions whose Competition between Active Methylation and De-methylation(CAMDA) will be reported.
+		-r|--Regions	Bed file of regions whose Methylation Competition Ratio(CAMDA) will be reported.
 REQUIRED.
 		-s|--UseStrand	If -s is specified, strand infomation(6th column) in Regions file will be used.
-		-w|--Weight	Weight applied to each sub-read fragment, either "cg" or "1". "cg" means weights equal to the CpG counts of each fragment.
+		-w|--Weight	Weight applied to each sub-read fragment, either "cg" or "1". "cg" means weights equal to the CpG number of each fragment.
 "1" means no weight applied.
 [Default="cg"]
 		-o|--Output	Output file report CAMDA and MethRatio of each region.
 [Default="Region_CAMDA.tsv"].

   - CAMDA tools take the BSMAP([by Yuanxin](https://sites.google.com/a/brown.edu/bioinformatics-in-biomed/bsmap-for-methylation)) alignments as inputs.
 And we suggust to sort bam file by coordinates before calculating CAMDA score.

+### The calculations of weighted and unweighted versions of CAMDA are different.
+They are introduced below in Section 1 and 2, respectively.

-### 1. CAMDA (***M***, ***U***, and ***C*** fragments are weighted by CpG counts)
+### 1. CAMDA (***M***, ***U***, and ***C*** fragments are weighted by the number of CpGs)
-#### 1.1 Generating CAMDA and Mean Methylation Ratio(MethRatio) of each CpG from BSMAP alignments
+#### 1.1 Generating Methylation Competition Ratio(CAMDA) and Average Methylation Ratio(MethRatio) of each CpG from BSMAP alignments

 	$ python ./scripts/CAMDA.py CAMDA ./demo/example.bam hg19.fa -o example -w example -s "/path/to/samtools/v0.1.19" -x CG

   - This command will generate 4 outputs. **example_CpG_MethRatio.tsv** and **example_CpG_CAMDA.tsv** are the MethRatio and CAMDA of each CpG.
 MethRatio or CAMDA scores are in 5th column of the files. **example_CpG_MethRatio.wig** and **example_CpG_CAMDA.wig** are wiggle files for visulization.

-#### 1.2 Calculating CAMDA ratio of given regions from CAMDA scores of CpG
+#### 1.2 Calculating CAMDA of given regions from CAMDA of CpG

 	$ python ./scripts/CAMDA.py BedRatio ./demo/example.bed example_CpG_CAMDA.tsv -o example_CAMDA.tsv